Transceiver

 When solar activity provides propagation on 10m, I kick the Moxon in action.
 It’s mounted about 13m from the ground.
 Here is a picture made just after it was mounted on the roof.
 During years of low solar activity, the Moxon is decommissioned.

-The Channelmaster antenna rotor in the picture performed flawlessly for over 20 years, but finally broke beyond repair.
+The Channelmaster antenna rotor in the picture performed flawlessly for over 20 years, but finally the gears were damaged beyond repair.

 MMANA antenna designs